496th Tactical Fighter Squadron: World War II

-In 1943, the squadron was redesignated as the 496th Fighter-Bomber Squadron as were other AAF single engine bombardment units, and was re-equipped with Republic P-47 Thunderbolts.
+In August 1943, the squadron was redesignated the 496th Fighter-Bomber Squadron as were other Army Air Forces (AAF) single engine bombardment units, and was re-equipped with Republic P-47 Thunderbolts.
 It continued to serve as an OTU until October 1943.
-The OTU program involved the use of an oversized parent unit to provide cadres to "satellite groups."
 During the fall of 1943, operations dwindled and by the end of September 1943 only five aircraft were assigned to the entire 84th Group.

 The squadron then became a Replacement Training Unit (RTU) and also participated occasionally in demonstrations and maneuvers.
 RTUs were also oversized units, but with the mission of training individual pilots or aircrews.
-However, the AAF found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission in the US.
-Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit.
+However, the AAF found that standard military units, based on relatively inflexible tables of organization were not proving well adapted to the training mission.
+Accordingly, it adopted a more functional system in which each base was organized into a separate numbered unit.
 The squadron was, therefore, disbanded in April 1944 and replaced by the 261st AAF Base Unit (Combat Crew Training School, Fighter), which took over the personnel, equipment and mission of the squadron at Abilene Army Air Field.